-- A machine on the rig breaks down, stopping operations
+- An integral machine breaks down, stopping production

-- You need to make quick decisions to return to production as soon as possible and get any new parts delivered to the rig
+- You must make quick decisions to return to production as soon as possible

 - Instead, you may want to repurchase the equipment you had before, but you find it is no longer sold by the original equipment manufacturer (OEM)

-- We can deliver parts anywhere in the world in under 48 hours
+- We can offer same day dispatch to anywhere in the world

 - Once the part arrives, you can quickly install it and return to production